jang-taeyang/jang-taeyang.github.io/essays/Standards-To-A-Code.md

 <img width="380px" class="rounded float-start pe-3" src="../img/stackoverflow-1.png">

+This image illustrates how ESLint seamlessly works with VSCode to enforce automatic code formatting while preserving consistent styling conventions.
+It highlights the effectiveness of ESLint’s auto-fix capabilities, going beyond merely detecting issues.
+By leveraging this feature, developers achieve a well-structured codebase with enhanced readability and maintainability, eliminating the need for manual adjustments.

 ## Code with Benefits
 The seamless combination of ESLint with VSCode offers multiple advantages.
 Immediate feedback ensures errors and inconsistencies are flagged in real time, reducing debugging efforts.
 Customizable rulesets allow developers to modify and tailor ESLint configurations to enforce team or project-based coding guidelines.